 Based on Dufry's Articles of Incorporation and in line with the OaEC, the Board of Directors has the overall responsibility for defining the personnel and remuneration policy used for the entire Group, as well as the general terms and conditions of employment for members of the Group Executive Committee.
 It approves the individual compensation of the members of the Board of Directors and of the Group Executive Committee.
 Since January 1, 2015, the Meeting of Shareholders has to approve the proposal of the Board of Directors in relation to the maximum aggregate amount of compensation of the Board of Directors for the period until the next Ordinary Meeting of Shareholders and of the Group Executive Committee for the following financial year.
-The vote at the Ordinary Meeting of Shareholders has binding effect for these total maximum amounts of compensation.
-Thereafter, the approval of the individual compensation to the members of the Board of Directors and of the Group Executive Board (within the limits approved by the Meeting of Shareholders) is directly with the Board of Directors.
+The vote at the Ordinary Meeting of Shareholders has binding effect for these maximum aggregate amounts of compensation.
+Thereafter, the approval of the individual compensation to the members of the Board of Directors and of the Group Executive Board (within the limits approved by the Meeting of Shareholders) is with the Board of Directors.

-The Nomination and Remuneration Committee supports the Board of Directors in fulfilling its nomination and remuneration related matters.
-The Committee consists of four non-executive members of the Board of Directors.
-The General Meeting of Shareholders held on April 29, 2015, elected Messrs.
-Jorge Born and Xavier Bouton, and re-elected Messrs.
-James Cohen and Andrés Holzer Neumann (all individually elected) as members of the Nomination and Remuneration Committee for a term of office until completion of the next Ordinary Meeting of Shareholders in 2016.
-Jorge Born has been appointed by the Board of Directors as Chairman of the Nomination and Remuneration Committee.
+In 2016, Dufry rearranged its Board Committees and decided to split the previously combined Nomination and Remuneration Committee into two separate committees, in order to fulfill additional commitments required due to the increased size of the Company, general market practices and the intensity of the work done in the committees.
+The Remuneration Committee, which consists of three non-executive independent members of the Board of Directors, supports the Board of Directors in fulfilling all remuneration related matters.
+The General Meeting of Shareholders held on April 28, 2016, elected Ms. Heekyung (Jo) Min, and re-elected Messrs.
+Jorge Born and Xavier Bouton (all individually elected) as members of the Remuneration Committee for a term of office until completion of the next Ordinary Meeting of Shareholders in 2017.
+Jorge Born has been appointed as Chairman of the Remuneration Committee.

-COMMITTEES AND COMMITTEE MEMBERSHIPS AS OF DECEMBER 31, 2015
+COMMITTEES AND COMMITTEE MEMBERSHIPS AS OF DECEMBER 31, 2016

-MEMBER OF THE BOARD OF DIRECTORS NOMINATION & REMUNERATION COMMITTEE AUDIT COMMITTEE Juan Carlos Torres Carretero, Chairman - Committee Member Andrés Holzer Neumann, Vice-Chairman Committee Member - Jorge Born, Director Committee Chairman Committee Member Xavier Bouton, Director Committee Member - James S. Cohen, Director Committee Member - Julián Díaz González, Director / CEO - - José Lucas Ferreira de Melo, Director - Committee Chairman George Koutsolioutsos, Director - - Joaquín Moya-Angeler Cabrera, Director - Committee Member
+MEMBER OF THE BOARD OF DIRECTORS REMUNERATION COMMITTEE AUDIT COMMITTEE NOMINATION COMMITTEE Juan Carlos Torres Carretero, Chairman - - - Andrés Holzer Neumann, Vice-Chairman - Committee Chairman Jorge Born, Director Committee Chairman - Committee Member Xavier Bouton, Director Committee Member Committee Member Claire Chiang, Director - Committee Member Julián Díaz González, Director/CEO - George Koutsolioutsos, Director - - - Heekyung (Jo) Min, Director Committee Member Joaquín Moya-Angeler Cabrera, Director - Committee Chairman Committee Member

-For further details regarding the responsibilities of the Nomination and Remuneration Committee and the meetings held in fiscal year 2015, please refer to section 3.5 Internal Organizational Structure of the Corporate Governance Report.
+For further details regarding the responsibilities of the Remuneration Committee and the meetings held in fiscal year 2016, please refer to section 3.5 Internal Organizational Structure of the Corporate Governance Report.